awood/crl-stream/METHOD.md

 instead of "1 line".
 Our literal-minded actors would speak the following
 dialog:

-    "Hail to your lordship!
+    <Horation>: "Hail to your lordship!
 Hamlet 2 lines.
 I am glad to see you well:"
-    "Horatio"
+    <Horatio>:

-And then our second actor stops because "--or I do forget myself" can't be interpreted as a number of lines to read.
+And then our actor playing Horatio stops because while "Horatio" is a valid T, "--or I do forget myself" can't be interpreted as a number of lines to read (an L).

 This analogy illustrates the problem with an incorrect length in a single TLV.
 However, our TLVs can contain other TLVs by using the ASN1 sequence type much